coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 As I continue to work on this document I am trying to decide what I can do here that does not already exist on the Internet.
 If you just want to learn to use Git on Windows and sync your local repositories with GitHub, Bitbucket or other Git based Internet accessible repositories, there are lots of good YouTube videos.
 Instead, I want to explore a more Windows centric approach.
 I will try to cover all of the command line interfaces, but also introduce a GUI alternative that I really like.

 At this time I will be introducing and working with the following:
-* Git  --  version 2.11.1.windows.1
+* Git  --  version 2.13.1.windows.1
 * GitHub  --  https://www.github.com
+* Markdown files  --  Version N/A?
+* Visual Studio Code  --  Version 1.13.0
 * PowerShell  --  WMF Version 5.1
-* Visual Studio Code  --  Version 1.13.0
 * Posh-Git  --  Version 7.1
-* Markdown files  --  Version N/A?

-I am going to offload a lot of the installation and configuration instructions to another file: <a href='https://github.com/coateds/DevOpsOnWindows/blob/master/InstallationNotes.md'>Install the Windows DevOps environment</a>.
+I am going to offload a lot of the installation and configuration instructions to another file: <a href='InstallationNotes.md'>Install the Windows DevOps environment</a>.
 In this document, I have shifted to a Chocolatey based installation, but have left a lot of manual instructions behind.
 The environment I describe there is intended to add at least one more technology: ChefDK.
 If you are not going down that path, or have very little interest in co-existing with Linux and some of theose tool sets, you may wish to leave off the /GitAndUnixToolsOnPath parameter of the Git installation.
 I am not going to make specifi recommendations on this here and this documentation is based on using this option/parameter.

 ```diff
 - This information should all be included in the installation document: